India: New Delhi locks down as COVID cases surge | DW | 19.04.2021

 What is the COVID situation in India?

-Total infections have now passed the 15 million mark — approaching the number in the Unitd States, the world's worst-hit country.
+Total infections have now passed the 15 million mark — approaching the number in the United States, the world's worst-hit country.

 A total of 178,769 people have now been confirmed to have died of COVID-19, also a record increase of 1,619 over the day before.